tu-nguyen-do-duc/oss-mlops-platform/tools/Starting a local run guide.md

 ## Step 4 Installing GitHub Actions runner

 You also need a local-hosted GitHub Actions runner which is provided by GitHub.
+The runner is bound to a single GitHub organization or a single repository.
+It can be changed later, see note at the end of this step.

 1. Navigate to your working repo's `Settings` in GitHub web page.
 2. Open the `Actions` dropdown menu from the left side of the page under Code and automation.